openebs-archive/openebs-docs/docs/jivaguide.md

 kubectl exec -it <jiva_controller_pod> -c <container_pod> bash
 ```

-Once it is logged into the container pod, list all the internal snapshots using the following command.
+Once logged into the container pod, list all the internal snapshots using the following command.

 ```
 jivactl snapshot ls